neondatabase/website/content/docs/guides/logical-replication-airbyte.md

     ![Airbyte Create a source](/docs/guides/airbyte_create_source.png)

-3. Under **Optional fields**, list each of the schemas you want to sync.
+3. Under **Optional fields**, list the schemas you want to sync.
 Schema names are case-sensitive, and multiple schemas may be entered.
 By default, `public` is the only selected schema.
 4. Select an SSL mode.
 You will most frequently choose `require` or `verify-ca`.
 Both of these options always require encryption.
 The `verify-ca` mode requires a certificate.
-Refer to [Connect securely](/docs/connect/connect-securely) for information about the location of certificate files that you can use with Neon.
+Refer to [Connect securely](/docs/connect/connect-securely) for information about the location of certificate files you can use with Neon.
 5. Under **Advanced**:

-    - Select **Logical Replication (CDC)** from available replication methods, and enter the replication slot and publication you just created.
+    - Select **Logical Replication (CDC)** from available replication methods.
     - In the **Replication Slot** field, enter the name of the replication slot you created previosly (`airbyte_slot`).
     - In the **Publication** field, enter the name of the publication you created previously (`airbyte_publication`).
     ![Airbyte advanced fields](/docs/guides/airbyte_cdc_advanced_fields.png)